salesforce/orchard/README.md

 **Resource and Activity Types**

 In the above example workflow, the activities and resources used are **stubs**.
-In an actual deployment, Orchard will be using resources and activities specific to the chosen cloud provider's environment.
+In an actual deployment, Orchard will be using resources and activities specific to the chosen cloud provider's environment, like AWS' EC2 or EMI.
+Each activity has its own `activitySpec`, which contains configuration needed to carry out that activity.

 Currently, Orchard supports:
 - AWS EC2 activities / resources